Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Conclusions

 \section{Conclusions}

 In this work we fabricated memristive devices based on Ni/Nb-doped SrTiO$_3$ and found that their memristance followed a power law.
 These memristive devices were used as the synaptic weight element in a spiking neural network to simulate, to our knowledge, one of the first models of this kind capable of learning to be a universal function approximator.
 The performance was tested in the Nengo Brain Builder framework by defining a simple network topology capable of learning transformations from multi-dimensional, time-varying signals.
-The network demonstrated good learning performance with robustness to moderate noise levels of up to $\sim$20$\%$, showing that this class of memristive devices is apt to being used as component of a neuromorphic architecture.
-On the side, some of our results also suggest that stochasticity is indeed an important computational resource for neuromorphic computing, as our model performed at its best with a moderate amount of noise.
-It is worth restating that the network weights were found using only discrete updates to the memristors, based on knowledge local to each pre- and post-synaptic neuron pair; this means that our learning model presents many more neuromorphic characteristics than, for example, previous works where memristors are used as mere hardware implementations for artificial neural network weights (for example, see \cite{10.1038/s42256-018-0001-4}).
+The network demonstrated good learning performance with robustness to moderate noise levels of up to $\approx$15$\%$, showing that this class of memristive devices is apt to being used as component of a neuromorphic architecture.
+It is worth restating that the network weights were found using only discrete updates to the memristors, based on knowledge local to each pre- and post-synaptic neuron pair; this means that our learning model presents many more neuromorphic characteristics than, for example, previous works where memristors are used as mere hardware implementations for artificial neural network weights (for example, see (\cite{10.1038/s42256-018-0001-4}).